-The Témiscouata sector is also home to the latest addition to the Parcs Québec network, Parc national du Lac-Témiscouata.
+The Témiscouata sector is also home to one of the parks to the Parcs Québec network, Parc national du Lac-Témiscouata.
 Located alongside Lake Témiscouata, this park combines nature and history.
 There are nearly 7 kilometres (4 miles) of cycling trails and over 30 kilometres (20 miles) of hiking trails, including the National Trail.
 Kayaking and canoeing are also possible.
 If you’re feeling particularly adventurous, you can even go canoe camping.
 History buffs will want to visit the Garden of Memories and participate in archeological activities.

 Although its name might give you the impression that it’s only located in the Témiscouata region, the Petit-Témis Linear Park (north section) is also accessible from Rivière-du-Loup.
 From there, a 70-kilometre (45-mile) trail along an old railroad bed will take you all the way to Cabano.
 The trail is reserved for cyclists and hikers and runs along rivers and through a forest.
 As you explore the Petit Témis, you will come across several rest stops, three wilderness campgrounds and a small restaurant, the Café de la Station, which also provides boxed lunches.
 The north section is patrolled throughout the summer and is level enough to be accessible to all.